KristofferC/KristofferC.github.io/content/post/vectorization_performance_study.md

 title = "Case study: Improving performance of a code written in Matlab style" math = true summary = """
-We look at a small code snippet that was posted on the Julia discourse mailing list and make it 10 times faster.
+Analysis and optimization of a small code snippet posted on the Julia discourse mailing list.
 """
 +++